freddea/YaHT-TurtleWoW/README.md

 By defaults set in YaHT.lua, all of these features are turned on.

 ### Installation
 - Extract the contents.
-Do not simply place the YaHT-TurtleWoW-master folder in your Addons folder.
+Do not simply place the YaHT-TurtleWoWSteady-master folder in your Addons folder.
 - Place the YaHT folder in your Addons folder
-- Place YaHT.lua in WTF\Account\YOURACCOUNTNAME\SavedVariables

 ### Notes
 This addon is provided "as is" and doesn't entitle you to any support.